loginom/loginom-help-en-omegat/data/processors/datamining/logistic-regression/README.md

    * **Backward**: this method is based on the following principle: it is required to start from all available indicators and exclude the "worst" ones by means of successive iterations.
    * **Stepwise**: modification of the *Forward* method, however, at each step upon entering of the new variable into the model, other variables that have already been entered into it earlier are tested for significance.
    * **Ridge** (Ridge): L2 regularization procedure that is designated for protection from overfitting (reduction of overfitting level of the trained model) that secures better prediction.
 It implies the introduction of "fines" to decrease the regression coefficient values.
 The "fine" size is calculated as the sum of squares of variables сoefficients multiplied by regularization сoefficient.
    * **LASSO** (LASSO regression): just like *Ridge* it is applied for regularization (protection from overfitting) of the trained model.
-It implies the introduction of "fines" (it is calculated as the sum of modules of variables сoefficients multiplied by regularization сoefficient) to decrease the regression coefficient values. Регуляризация Lasso (L1) позволяет снизить размерность и упростить регрессионную модель за счёт зануления коэффициентов некоторых признаков.
+It implies the introduction of "fines" (it is calculated as the sum of modules of variables сoefficients multiplied by regularization сoefficient) to decrease the regression coefficient values.
+Lasso (L1) enables to decrease dimension and simplify regression model due to сoefficient nulling of some indicators.
    * **Elastic-Net** ("Elastic Net" regression): regression model with two regularizers -  *L1*, *L2*. *LASSO* *L1 = 0* and *Ridge* of *L2 = 0* regression are the models that represent special cases.
 This type of regularization enables to take into account efficiency of both regularization methods, and it is applied in the cases when it is important to keep correlation relationship of variables and not to allow nulling of regression model coefficients (as with LASSO).
 * Accuracy/speed priority.
    * Integer type in the range from 0 to 4 inclusive: